Tyra Lundgren: Ceramics

-Lundgren is perhaps best known as a ceramist and she worked both as a designer and sculptor in the porcelain industry.
+Lundgren is perhaps best known as a ceramist, and she worked both as a designer and sculptor in the porcelain industry.
 From 1922 to 1924, she worked for porcelain company St Eriks Lervarufabrik, and later for Arabia and Rörstrand.
 During this time, she became one of Sweden's leading exponents, serving as the artistic leader at Arabia ahead of the 1930 Stockholm Exhibition.
 From 1934 to 1938, she worked for the Manufacture nationale de Sèvres in Paris.
 She also designed stoneware monumental reliefs, including Märkeskvinnor at Bohusgatan, Stockholm.
 Later, she produced sculptural models using Chamotte clay, stoneware, and bronze.

 Glass and textile designing

-Lundgren was productive in the field of glass designing.
+Lundgren was productive in the field of glass design.
 In 1922, Lundgren worked as a glassware designer at Moser in Karlsbad.
 She worked on new table designs and altered older ones.
-Between 1924 and 1999, she worked as a freelance designer for Riihimäki factory in Finland, and during the period 1934–1938, she worked for Kosta glassworks designing bowls and vases in classical style.
+Between 1924 and 1999, she worked as a freelance designer for the Riihimäki factory in Finland, and during the period 1934–1938, she worked for Kosta glassworks designing bowls and vases in classical style.
 In 1936, she met the glassmaker Paolo Venini at the Triennale di Milano.
-This meeting initiated a collaboration which remained till the 1950s.
-She subsequently became the first woman who designed glassware for Venini.
+This meeting initiated a collaboration that remained till the 1950s.
+She subsequently became the first woman to design glassware for Venini.
 She also worked as a textile designer for Licium and for NK's Textilkammare, for which she created 13 models.